 After knowing the importance of cover letters, the next step is to write one.
 What is the structure of a cover letter?
 There is a general format for cover letters, but note that it should be adjusted accordingly for different mediums and scenarios.

 Typically, a cover letter should not be more than 1-page long (the average time for hiring managers to read one resume is less than 20 seconds!), and within this 1 page, you should include the following 5 parts: contact information, greeting, hook, body, closing.
 Let’s dig into each of them!

 In this part, you should include your full name, email address, mobile number, and address (not necessary).
 You can also add links of your professional personal websites like LinkedIn, CakeResume, Medium, if you have been building personal brand on them.

-In this part, you will elaborate on the reason why you are applying for this job.
-At the same time, it is a good chance to show that how deep you understand the company and its product, and also, how much you admire the value the company is bringing to the society!
+In this part, you will elaborate on why you are applying for this job.
+At the same time, it is an excellent chance to show how deeply you understand the company and its product and how much you admire the value the company brings to society!

 Here comes the highlight, the main body of your cover letter!
 Let’s be clear, this part is all about promoting yourself!
 That’s what you are going to do:

-Hang in there, this is the last part of your cover letter!
-The main intention/function of closing is to thank the hiring manager for spending time reading your cover letter, also mention if there is any resume, portfolio or relevant certificate attached.
-Don’t forget to sign your full name at the end of the letter!
+Hang in there; this is the last part of your cover letter!
+The primary intention of closing is to thank the hiring manager for spending time reading your cover letter; also, mention if there is any resume, portfolio, or relevant certificate attached.
+Remember to sign your full name at the end of the letter!

 Ta-da!
 Congratulations that you have finished your cover letter!

 Confused about the format of cover letters for different purposes & situations?
-Let’s see how to format cover letters for finding jobs, internships, or even career changes!
+Here's how to format cover letters for finding jobs, internships, or even career changes!